equinix/terraform-equinix-metal-openstack/README.md

 This repo supports the Ussuri version of OpenStack.

-The deployment defaults to a minimum 3 node OpenStack cloud, consisting of 2 x86 infrastructure nodes and a single x86 node compute node.
+The deployment defaults to a minimum 3 node OpenStack cloud, consisting of 2 x86 infrastructure nodes and a single x86 compute node.

 - It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Packet).
 - By default, the template uses third generation Packet hardware.